Angelo Epaminonda: From mobster to pentito

-After his arrest, he became the first pentito (state witness) of the organised crime in Milan, confessing to Milanese magistrate Francesco Di Maggio that he had either ordered or been complicit in seventeen murders, and helped reconstruct a total of forty-four homicides.
+After his arrest, he became the first pentito (state witness) of organised crime in Milan, confessing to Milanese magistrate Francesco Di Maggio that he had either ordered or been complicit in seventeen murders, and helped reconstruct a total of forty-four homicides.
 He admitted to managing a large-scale cocaine trafficking operation, in addition to controlling illegal gambling and several casinos, though he claimed he had never allowed even a single gram of heroin to be sold.
 His revelations enabled Milanese prosecutors to issue 179 arrest warrants, executed during a major police operation on February 19, 1985.
 Among the high-profile individuals named in the warrants were Giorgio Borletti, two magistrates, and four police officers, accused by Epaminonda of being on his payroll.

 The trial of the Epaminonda gang (the so-called "Clan dei Catanesi"), which marked the first maxi-trial in Milan, began on 23 February 1987.
 Due to the high number of defendants (initially 193, later reduced to 122), the proceedings were held in the bunker courtroom adjacent to San Vittore Prison.
 The charges included criminal association, mafia-related association, murder, armed robbery, corruption, extortion, illegal gambling, and drug trafficking.
 On 10 June 1987, the San Vittore bunker courtroom became the scene of a dramatic shootout: one of the defendants, Nuccio Miano, opened fire on his co-defendants Antonino Faro and Antonino Marano, known as the “executioners of the prisons.”
 However, he ended up wounding only two carabinieri who intervened during the scuffle.
 The trial concluded on February 8, 1988, with eighty-six convictions, fifty of which resulted in life sentences, and fourteen acquittals.
 Although the judges acknowledged Epaminonda’s significant contribution to anti-mafia investigations, he was sentenced to thirty years in prison, a sentence later upheld on appeal and by the Court of Cassation.
 However, he served most of his sentence outside prison, benefiting from legal provisions granted to state witnesses (pentiti).

 In 1985, he was accused by another state witness, Salvatore Maltese, of having ordered the brutal murder of Francis Turatello, who was savagely killed in prison on August 17, 1981.
 However, he vehemently denied the accusation and was ultimately acquitted by the Corte d'Assise in Nuoro.